Co-Chairs

 Healthcare Professional Members

 - Claudia Morrissey Conlon, MD, MPH, FAMWA.
+Senior Associate Faculty at Johns Hopkins School of Public Health.

 - Connie B Newman, MD, MACP, FAMWA, FAHA.
 Endocrinologist and Adjunct Professor of Medicine, New York University Grossman School of Medicine.
 Co-Editor of “How Sex and Gender Impact Clinical Practice”, Elsevier, second edition, 2026.